 Bringing a Drone or Professional Camera

-Unfortunately, visitors have to pay to bring in their “professional camera”, which is any DSLR or mirrorless camera, or their drone.
-This costs $150 MXN each which I wasn’t too fond of.
+Unfortunately, visitors have to pay to bring in their "professional camera", which is any DSLR or mirrorless camera, or their drone.
+These costs $150 MXN each which I wasn't too fond of.

-However, you can bring in a phone or a Go-Pro style camera instead without paying.
+However, you can bring in a phone or a small action camera instead without paying.

 How Long to Spend at Cenote Car Wash

 We spent approximately 2 hours enjoying the jumps, snorkeling and trying to freedive as far as we could into the cave.
 However if you're looking for a chill day, you can easily relax here for much longer!

 Where to Stay in Tulum For Cenote Trips